 Hearings are generally open to the public, are recorded, and will result in a formal decision or order being published, although there are situations where a decision may be made ex tempore.

 If a transcript of a hearing is ordered it will be published on the Commission’s website within 3 to 4 days.
-If you wish to request access to a transcript, or cannot find it on the website, please contact the Manager Media and Communications for assistance.
+If you wish to request access to a transcript, or cannot find it on the website, please contact the Media team for assistance.

 Directions hearings or mentions